 Active Military Duty

 Active service members who are relocated due to a permanent change of station or deployment are protected under the Civil Relief Act.
 They may break their lease in California early as long as they follow certain provisions.
-The protection begins on the date of entering duty and ends between 30 to 90 days after the discharge date.
+The protection begins on the date of entering active military duty and ends between 30 to 90 days after the discharge date.

 Domestic Violence, Sexual Assault, Stalking, or Elder Abuse